gofynd/fdk-client-kotlin/documentation/application/PAYMENT.md

 | body | [PaymentStatusUpdateRequest](#PaymentStatusUpdateRequest) | yes | Request body |

-Use this API to perform continuous polling at intervals to check the status of payment until timeout.
+Checks and updates the current status of a payment.

 *Returned Response:*